DasLab/draw_rna/README.md

 ((((.....))))
 rrrrbbwbbgggg
 ```
 And then remove nucleotides corresponding to blanks afterwards.
-(This is a quick fix.)
+(This would be a quick fix.)

+## NOTE ON render_rna and render_rna_flip:

+'render_rna_flip.py' is what is currently called in the main routine and where major edits have been made. `render_rna.py` renders 3' -> 5'.
+TODO: handle 3' -> 5' drawing better.

 ## Extended options